-One of the worst things that you can have in a house are cold spots.
+One of the worst things that you can have in a house is cold spots.
 Even worse though, is several cold spots at once!
 Cold spots in your home are often from issues with the duct system to a full malfunction of the whole HVAC system.

 If parts of your house are icy cold, don’t blame the poltergeist.
 Instead, examine some of the most important causes of cold spots, or call a professional for an inspection of the house.